Sampling as Bandits: Evaluation-Efficient Design for Black-Box Densities: Empirical Assessment

-\cite{Hakkarainen2012} suggested to use a synthetic likelihood to perform Bayesian inference of the Lorenz weather model; see e.g.~\cite{Frazier2023} for introduction of synthetic likelihoods. \Cref{apx:experiment_2} details the summary statistics used for the synthetic likelihood in this experiment.
-Our aim is to sample from the posterior defined by the synthetic likelihood and a prior.
-We specified a uniform prior on the parameter domain $\Theta = [0.0, 5.0] \times [0.0, 0.5]$, following \cite{Jarvenpaa2021}.
-At each $\theta$, the synthetic likelihood is computed using 10,000 sample paths that are sufficiently many so that the estimation error of the synthetic likelihood is negligible.
-For BIS, we used the same setting in \Cref{sec:benchmark}. \Cref{fig:fig_43_1} shows 100 samples obtained by BIS, together with a kernel density estimator (KDE) based on the weighted samples.
-For comparison, we applied standard importance sampling to the target posterior, where we used the 10,000 scaled Halton sequence as samples and assigned self-normalised importance weights to them. \Cref{fig:fig_43_1} visualises the target posterior, using the KDE based on that 10,000 weighted samples as a sufficiently accurate representation of the target density. \Cref{fig:fig_43_1} illustrates that the weighted samples of BIS, visualised by the KDE, recover the target posterior well.
-To verify that, we evaluated the MMD between the target posterior and the 100 weighted samples of BIS, where the reported value of the MMD was $0.008$.
+\cite{Hakkarainen2012} proposed using a synthetic likelihood to perform Bayesian inference of the Lorenz model; see \cite{Frazier2023} for a general introduction of synthetic likelihoods.
+The summary statistics defining the synthetic likelihood are detailed in \Cref{apx:experiment_2}.
+We employed a uniform prior over the parameter domain $\Theta = [0.0, 5.0] \times [0.0, 0.5]$, following \cite{Jarvenpaa2021}.
+To ensure that the estimation error of the synthetic likelihood is negligible, we computed it using 10,000 simulation paths at each query point $\theta$.
+The experimental configuration for BIS follows that of \Cref{sec:benchmark}. \Cref{fig:fig_43_1} presents the 100 samples generated by BIS, alongside a kernel density estimator (KDE) derived from the weighted samples.
+For comparison, we constructed a ground-truth proxy using standard importance sampling with 10,000 points from a scaled Halton sequence and self-normalized weights.
+The figure demonstrates that the KDE obtained by BIS accurately reconstructs the target posterior.
+This observation is quantitatively supported by the MMD between the target posterior and the 100 BIS samples, which was $0.008$.